sivolko/hugs4bugs/_posts/2023-12-24-how-to-integrate-docker-scout-with-azure-container-registry.md

 - Container
 ---
 Before starting, let's understand what exactly is **Docker Scout**?
-Docker Scout is a container image scanning tool built within Docker Desktop as well as CLI with mindset of Shift-Left approach.It lies on the top of the Docker ecosystem and helps developers to find container image vulnerabilities at the time of image build,thus helps organisation to ship secure entire supply chain.Now one might be confused is Docker-Scout another CNAPP tool?
+Docker Scout is a container image scanning tool built within Docker Desktop as well as CLI with mindset of Shift-Left approach.It lies on the top of the Docker ecosystem and helps developers to find container image vulnerabilities at the time of image build,thus helps organisation to ship secure entire supply chain.Now one might be confused is that Docker-Scout another CNAPP tool?
 As per [official documentation](https://docs.docker.com/scout/),it uses SBOM(Software Bill of Material) with 17+ advisory Databases to analyze and scan images with real time CVEs updates.

 Now let's see how we can integrate with [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/) to scan real time image.